mateuszkowalke/.dotfiles/readme.md

 ```

 Then run after_install scripts in order and provide required input when prompted.
+Important: allow non-root users for wireshark to capture packets.
+Preferred method to do it is to install git and clone the repo (best to setup ssh keys first).

 Remember to set appropriate font in your terminal emulator.